SPRING 2017 CO-OP ACADEMY TEAMS!

 If you want to build a model green business that you and your community will be proud of, the Co-op Academy can help you do it.
-The application portal is currently open and ends December 16th, 2016.
-But don't delay.

 If you really want to launch that dream business, are willing to share ownership and decision-making with your team, and are ready to put in the work in order to make it happen, then apply today.

 We are currently in the Spring 2017 Co-op Academy Cycle

 Come back in April when we begin enrollment

 for the Fall 2017 Co-op Academy

 You can contact us with any questions - talk to our Outreach Coordinator